-It’s the winter holidays, encompassing Hanukkah, Christmas and Kwanzaa, (and perhaps Festivus for some of you other there).
+It’s the winter holidays, encompassing Hanukkah, Christmas and Kwanzaa, (and perhaps Festivus for some of you).
 It should be a time of celebration, gathering friends and family, but according to a poll by the American Psychological Association, holiday stress is a real thing that a majority of people experience.

 All One Health shared statistics from the APA in its holiday stress guide, showing that

 • Up to 69% of people are stressed by the feeling of having a “lack of time,”

 • 69% or people are stressed by perceiving a “lack of money,” and

 • 51% of people are stressed out about the “pressure to give or get gifts.”